What is Esports

 Some video games are playable in a team, others are better solo.
 But mainly between professionals!
 Because yes, Esports has his own professional athletes and teams around the world.

-The most common types of video game genres associated with Esports are :
+The most common types of video game styles associated with Esports are :

-– MOBA ( Multiplayer Online Battle Arena) like League of Legends, Dota 2,
+- MOBA (Multiplayer Online Battle Arena) like League of Legends or Dota 2.

-– FPS ( First Person Shooter ) like Counter-Strike, Call of Duty
+- FPS (First Person Shooter) like Counter-Strike or Call of Duty.

-– RTS (Real-Time Strategy games) like Starcraft, Age of Empire.
+- RTS (Real-Time Strategy games) like Starcraft or Age of Empire.

 As you can see, the prize money distributed during this bigger events can sometimes climb really high.
 Dota 2 has the record with nearly 40 millions of dollars in prize pools.